dmc-uilabs/14-01-10-PSU-cm/README.md

 The `library` folder contains the default PML models.
 PML models are Python scripts that follow standard conventions for modifying the process graph.
 The process graph is a collection of processes and their dependencies.
-A process can contain arbitrary information, but at the minimum must have a defined `kind`.
+A process can contain arbitrary information, but at the minimum must have a `kind` attribute.
 Typically, we will include a name, level, and part information.

 ```python